JCho82/Whole-genome-sequencing/tutorial_from_assembled.md

 show-aligns out.delta Sample1 Sample2
 ```

-The fast IDs are from the names after "<"
+The fasta IDs are from the names after "<"

 Now, you will see the aligned result from sample1 vs. sample2.